idarlm/imt3603-project/Reports/Marthe.md

     - Hard to keep track of many gameobjects, and what objesct is the right one
   - Was later decided to use a cube that could rotate on interaction
   - Decided not to change the code because of time, and rather write about it in the report
+  - To improve it: Use rotation animation, and set a "right rotation" field and check if it matches.
+Would only need as many cubes as symbols we want in the passcode, a lot less resources.

 ## Reflection
 A personal **reflection** about the key concepts you learnt during the course.